chocolatey/choco-wiki/HelpersGetChocolateyWebFile.md

 Accept Pipeline Input? | false

 ###  -GetOriginalFileName
-OPTIONAL switch to allow Chocolatey to determine the original file name from the url
+OPTIONAL switch to allow Chocolatey to determine the original file name from the url resource.

 Property               | Value
 ---------------------- | -----